SolraBizna/wwpasswd/README.md

 This is a small, interactive utility that hashes a password for use in the WW project management system.
-WW is not currently available to the public, but this utility still serves as a simple real-world sample usage of the `dialog`, `base64`, and `lsx` crates.
+WW is not currently available to the public, but this utility still serves as a simple real-world sample usage of the `dialog` and `lsx` crates.

 # License